HaikuTeam/animator/QA.md

-The timeline displays the name of the component, Main, as the root element The state inspector heading indicates the current component On stage, I can reveal the context menu and I see 'Create Component' Clicking 'Create Component' opens a naming dialog box There is a 'Create Component' button in the top bar There is a 'Create Component' option in the library menus There is a "+" tab to create a component via the Component Tabs The component name dialog can be canceled
+The timeline displays the name of the component, Main, as the root element The state inspector heading indicates the current component On stage, I can reveal the context menu and I see 'Create Component' Clicking 'Create Component' opens a naming dialog box, and creates a component with the current stage selection There is a 'Create Component' button in the top bar that creates a component with the current stage selection There is a 'Create Component' option in the library menus that creates a blank component There is a "+" tab to create a component via the Component Tabs that creates a blank component The component name dialog can be canceled
 I can enter a component name
 The component name field only allows numbers and lowercase letters